layerai-archive/dbt-layer/README.md

 _Requirements:_
-- For AutoML to work, you need to add  the configuration `layer_api_key` with the API key of your Layer account into your dbt profile .
+- For AutoML to work, you need to add the configuration `layer_api_key` with your [Layer API key](https://app.layer.ai/me/settings/developer) into your dbt profile.

 _Example:_